Charitable Trust

 Oarsome Chance brings about change for young people, aged from 9-19 years in the Portsmouth, Gosport and Havant areas who are disengaged from mainstream education and at risk of exclusion and suffering disadvantage.

-The Oarsome Chance educational programmes offer a combination of on water and dry rowing activities alongside vocational skills training (boat building, canvas skills and bike recycling) and provide educational and employability benefits to help them connect to a brighter future.
+The Oarsome Chance educational programmes offer a combination of on-water and dry rowing activities alongside vocational skills training (boat building, canvas skills and bike recycling) and provide educational and employability benefits to help them connect to a brighter future.

 The HRR Charitable Trust awarded Oarsome Chance a multi-year grant to support its work in delivering rowing activities to their vulnerable young beneficiaries, and recently funded the charity to take a crew of young rowers to the National Junior Indoor Rowing Championships in London.
 Discover more